Military history of Canada: Nine Years' War

 During the war, the French strengthened their control over Hudson Bay, having already seized several HBC forts in an expedition two years before the war.
 French attempts to capture York Factory, HBC's only remaining fort around Hudson's Bay, included a failed effort in 1690 and its brief capture in 1694, although the English later recaptured the fort.
 The French finally secured York Factory after the Battle of Hudson's Bay in 1697.

 The 1697 Peace of Ryswick ended the war, and required the return of territorial gains in North America.
-The HBC was also forced to surrender all but one fort on Hudson Bay.
+However, the HBC was forced to surrender all but one fort on Hudson Bay.
 After the peace, the English and French reinforced their alliances and trade relations with Indigenous groups.
 It also paved the way for the end of the Beaver Wars in 1701.

 English-maritime Algonquians conflict

 The Nine Years' War intersected with an ongoing conflict between the English and maritime Algonquians, who had been attacking English settlements in retaliation against their territorial encroachment shortly before the English-French conflict started.

 French missionaries and settlers living in maritime Algonquian villages inflamed their hostilities with England to France's benefit.
 The French sabotaged English-maritime Algonquians peace talks in 1693, encouraging their ally to continue fighting.
 The French also encouraged the Abenaki and Mi'kmaq to engage in privateering or buccaneering with the French Navy, taking part in the naval battle off St. John and the second siege of Pemaquid in 1696.